CostanzaSiniscalchi/I3LUNG_PDSS/README.md

 In addition to the two main pipelines, the repository includes several Jupyter notebooks for data visualization and analysis:

+All of the notebooks can be run with the `mlef` conda environment.

 - **`data_visualization.ipynb`** - General data visualization and exploration
 - **`graphs_classification.ipynb`** - Visualization of classification results
 - **`graphs_survival_analysis.ipynb`** - Visualization of survival analysis results